laurent-martin/aspera-api-examples/README.md

   shared_inbox: TheSharedInbox
 ```

+> [!NOTE]
-> **Note:** Sections with HTTPS URLs have a parameter `verify`.
-Set it to `false` to disable server certificate validation for development environments.
+> Sections with HTTPS URLs have a parameter `verify`.
+> Set it to `false` to disable server certificate validation for development environments.

 Some relative paths are defined in [`config/paths.yaml`](config/paths.yaml) (keep those values intact).